atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 !!!example ""
       See examples of [provisioning Kubernetes clusters on cloud-based providers](../examples/cluster/CLOUD_PROVIDERS.md).

-### :fontawesome-solid-network-wired: Provision an Ingress Controller
+### :material-directions-fork: Provision an Ingress Controller

 * This step is necessary in order to make your Atlassian product available from outside of the Kubernetes cluster after deployment.
 * The Kubernetes project supports and maintains ingress controllers for the major cloud providers including; [AWS](https://github.com/kubernetes-sigs/aws-load-balancer-controller#readme){.external}, [GCE](https://github.com/kubernetes/ingress-gce/blob/master/README.md#readme){.external} and [nginx](https://github.com/kubernetes/ingress-nginx/blob/master/README.md#readme){.external}.
 There are also a number of open-source [third-party projects available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/){.external}.